Fienberber/partyfy/README.md

 On the creation side, you can select n random people OR just write whatever you want.
 A button will be added to read the input as it will during the game.

 ### Game page

+Just display the input content (can add the random players list).

+The player can go to the next one and the previous one.

+The inputs will change automatically depending on the number of inputs.

 # Database